hackclub/hackclub/CONTRIBUTING.md

 ## Create An Issue

-If you don't feel like completing a fix yourself, you can [create an issue][create_issue] on the repository.
+If you don't know how to fix something yourself, you can [create an issue][create_issue].
 Remember to be as specific as possible so it is very easy for someone else claim and implement.

 [create_issue]: https://github.com/hackclub/hackclub/issues/new